Live with Monastic Rhythms to your Days, Weeks, Months, and Years

 We establish active rhythms in our days, weeks, months, and years.
 They help us center and prioritize our love for God.
 Simple rhythms grounded in love sustain us.
 They weave themselves around and through our lives.

 There is a natural ebb and flow to our lives.
 Like the tides of the sea, we can see various patterns and rhythms in our lives.
-Rhythms rolling and flowing through our days, weeks, months, and years.
+Rhythms roll and flow through our days, weeks, months, and years.
 It can feel like a lot, to live a life structured by rhythmic spiritual practices.
-Our practices are ones that have sustained monastics for millennia.
+Our practices, however, are ones that have sustained monastics for millennia.

 The structure of these practices is like the walls of a home.
-They create space for life to be lived within.
-They make the rooms where we are nourished, held, grow, reset, and enjoy the companionship of others.
+These rhythms create space for life to be lived within.
+They form the rooms where we are nourished, held, and grow, reset, and enjoy the companionship of others.
 Let us establish rhythms that focus our whole selves on loving God.
 In life, we share meals and time with friends or family.
-Likewise, let us dedicate ourselves to the Divine Office, fasting, and the divine meal of the Eucharist with our God.
+Likewise, let us dedicate ourselves to the Divine Office, fasting, seeking retreat with God, and the divine meal of the Eucharist with our God.

 Across the many days of our lives, these practices will journey with us.
-They will transform over time as who we are transforms.
+The same rhythms will meet us in different ways.
+Our experience of them will be transformed over time as who we are changes.
 Within the seasons of our life, the words, prayers, postures, and our presence with God will shift.
 We are told there will be times of grief and times of joy.
 We will have times to plant, to tend, and to harvest.
 There will be times for us to wait out winter’s long nights until spring comes again.

 You can establish simple rhythmic patterns set upon foundations of grace.
-Their simplicity comes not from their brevity or their lack of impact.
+The grace of God frees us from shame when we fall short so that we can move forward in love.
+There are active commitments for Urban Monastics to pray the Divine Office, fast, and partake in the eucharist.
+None of us will fulfill these commitments perfectly.
+As we establish our rhymes on grace, we are free to try again.
+The simplicity of the rhythms you choose to develop comes not from their brevity or their lack of impact.
 They are simple because of their repetition.
 They are simple because one can start without much instruction.
-They are simple because the rhythm has already made a choice for us.
-These practices await you in this moment and in every moment.
-They invite you.
-They call to you.
-They welcome you much like the feeling of returning home after a trip away.
+They are simple because the rhythms have already made a choice for us.
+These practices await us in this moment and in every moment.
+They invite us.
+They call to us.
+They comfort us in their familiarity, like the feeling of returning home after time away.
+We live in our rhythms.

 Invitations to Engage

-• How can you create space, within the fullness of your life, for the rhythms you feel invited to?
+• Meditate on how you can create space, within the fullness of your life, for the rhythms you feel invited to.

 • How might you be able to have more simplicity and balance in your rhythms?

-• How have your rhythms helped you embody your beliefs and experience the life of Christ?
+• Meditate on how your rhythms have helped you embody your beliefs and experience the life of Christ.

 • Meditate on ways your rhythms may come from a place of shame.
-Then pray for them to be transformed to grow out of grace and love.
+Then pray that they would grow from a place of grace and love.

 • Monastic rhythms can be about doing without.
 What rhythms or patterns may you be invited to scale back or stop?